 As a part of the performance planning process, each employee is encouraged to discuss short- and long-term learning and developmental goals with the supervisor and develop an IDP.
 The IDP includes approved elective training, education and developmental activities in which employees may engage to improve their knowledge, skills and abilities and ultimately, job performance.
-The IDP should be set forth on FormAD-0881, Individual Development Plan or subsequently approved form.
+The IDP should be set forth in an electronic system such as

+AgLearn or, on Form AD-0881, Individual Development Plan or subsequently approved form.